 Polly Keller has worked at Valencia Community College, in Orlando, Florida, since 1995, giving her 20 years of experience in the school’s Cardiovascular Technology program.
 She has been featured in the school newspaper, through an article called “They’re All Heart,” that reports about the school’s CVT program and about how she pushes students to work hard and stay focused in the school’s cardiac catheterization classroom.
 She has her MBA and is a Registered Cardiovascular Invasive Specialist (RCIS) as well as a licensed Registered Respiratory Therapist.

 The college professors and directors on this list were selected for their professionalism, commitment to education and desire to help students succeed.
 There are certainly many additional professionals who work in college cardiovascular tech programs that could qualify for inclusion.
 That said, a few of the criteria used to guide selection include:

-Time on the job: Erik Hushelpeck, for example, graduated from a cardiovascular tech training program in 1998, giving him 17 years of experience in the field, while Barry Canady has been working in the field since his graduation from an AAS program in 1992.
+Time on the job: Barry Canady, as an example, has been working in the field since his graduation from an AAS program in 1992.

 Certification:Many of the professionals on this list have received certification through an organization such as the American Registry for Diagnostic Medical Sonography, Cardiovascular Credentialing International, or other certifying organization, showing they have commitment to their profession and a form of evidence for their skills.